Stabbath/L4D2-Trial/README.md

 Related to the previous feature and many other subjects.
 Players will not be able to run all day or jump all day or shove infected away all day or swing melee weapons all day.
 They will be fatigued which will slow them down in everything they do, and if overworked may lead to exhaustion and other effects.
 The more encumbered they are, the more quickly they'll be fatigued.
 The more fatigued without going overboard, however, the more used to it they will be, and the higher their endurance will be in the future.

 ###Witch Will Not Be A Killing Machine
 The witch is just a very sad zombie.
 She might have some seriously sharp claws, but if a hunter ravaging you won't kill you in 3 seconds, neither will being slashed by a witch a single time.
 Witches are also overly resistant to damage, considering they're just sad skinny emo zombies with no titanium-alloy plating over their skin.
+They will, however, be allowed to go after more than one player, since it doesn't make sense for her to freak out after a kill and run for the hills.
+She will also probably become angered more quickly.

 ###Tank Will Be A Killing Machine, But Stoppable
 It makes sense for the tank to do a lot of damage: in fact, he doesn't do enough damage on coop on difficulties other than expert!
 He is a giant hulk, he should be able to kill/incapacitate people with only 1 or 2 hits.
 He should not however, take so long to kill when you don't have the best weapons or are missing a few teammates.
 His damage will be high, but his health will be reduced when compared to typical game modes.